chaya-tan/chaya-tan/README.md

 - [serenique](https://www.serenique.com), Chinese Astrology platform (-- left project)
 - [tatto cafe](https://tatto.cafe), the first online film shop as a gift, founded in 2012 by my ex-gf [@chocofah](https://twitter.com/chocofah), automated by me in 2023 (in progress)

-I'm developing and maintaining 2 new projects on 2024
+I'm developing and maintaining 2 new projects on 2024 -- still be a secret project though

 Coding still be a big part of my life.
-I code for the businesses that I partnered with.
+I code for the businesses that I founded.

 Tools I comfortable with
 - ✅ Next.js